How to Tell the Stories of India’s Endangered Species

 Story: The Photo Ark by Joel Sartore

-Photographer Joel Sartore wanted the world to see species before they vanished.
-So he created the Photo Ark—a visual archive of over 16,000 animals, photographed against black and white backgrounds.
+Photographer Joel Sartore set out to capture species before they vanish.
+His project, the Photo Ark, now holds more than 16,000 portraits of animals, all photographed against black or white backgrounds.

 4. Celebrate What’s Working – Hope Inspires More Than Guilt